git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

   * Use the menu buttons above the display to select the different parameters (on the Push 1 use 2nd row buttons).
   * 1st button on 2nd row in device modes dis-/enables device.
   * 8th button on 2nd row in device modes displays VST window.
-  * Buttons of 1st row select the device or the parameter banks
+  * Buttons of 1st row select the device or the parameter banks.
+  * To navigate groups, layers and devices press now the respective first row button.
+Long press any of the first row buttons to move up the hierarchy again.
   * 8 edit knobs: Change 8 parameters of the selected device (FX).
 Hold **Shift** for fine adjustments.
 Hold the delete key and touch a knob to reset its value.
-  * Press the In-button (Page Left on the Push 2) once to see the banks of the device.
-Press the Out-button to switch back to the devices.
-  * Press the In-button (Page Left on the Push 2) to enter a layer.
-Press the Out-button to move up again.
-Note: You can toggle between Devices and Parameter-Pages with Shift+DeviceIn for multi output VST plugins.
   * Left/Right buttons: Select next/previous device or parameter bank
   * Press Browse to select a different patch of the device.
 Hold the Shift button in Preset mode to scroll quickly.
   * Push 1: Use **Select+Volume/Pan/Track** buttons to activate the different layer modes.
 For Sendmodes press **Pan** multiple times.